darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

     - log encoding is applied: for input x, log2(x) is calculated (_x_ would be the value of the red, green or blue channel)
     - the log value is scaled and shifted according to the selected exposure parameters, so the selected black point becomes 0, the white point 1, and the value corresponding to mid-gray (18%) ends up on the x-axis of the curve in a ratio _black relative exposure : _white relative exposure_ (by default, 10 : 6.5, or at about 0.61)
     - the curve is applied; this produces and output that is considered to be encoded according to the 'gamma'.
 This can be considered as data ready to be displayed on a monitor using the specified gamma value (the gamma is only used for processing, and does not have to match the gamma of the display used for editing, or that of the output color space).
-    - the 'look' is applied in pure display-referred mode, like legacy editing of gamma-encoded images, similar to editing sRGB JPGs in traditional editors:
+- the 'look' is applied in pure display-referred mode, like legacy editing of gamma-encoded images, similar to editing sRGB JPGs in traditional editors.
+Except for _saturation_, these are also per-channel operations:
-        - first the slope and the offset
+    - first the _slope_ and the _lift_
-        - then the power
+    - then the _brightness_
-        - finally the saturation
+    - finally the _saturation_
-    - the gamma-encoded data is linearised by applying linear = gamma_encoded ^ gamma (so it is scene-referred 0..1, but the encoding is linear, like always in darktable's pipeline; mid-gray is at 0.18)
+- for each channel, the gamma-encoded data is linearised by applying `linear = gamma_encoded ^ gamma` (so it is scene-referred 0..1, but the encoding is linear, like always in darktable's pipeline; mid-gray is at 0.18)
 - the HSV representation of the result is calculated; the resulting hue (from the H component) and the original hue are mixed together according to the _preserve hue_ setting to produce the final hue.
-This does not guarantee complete preservation of color, as the 'original' hue was already recorded after the input matrix, and after this mix, the output matrix (see below) modifies colors again
+This does not guarantee complete preservation of color, as the 'original' hue was already recorded after the input matrix, and after this mix, the output matrix (see the next step) modifies colors again.
-    - the output matrix is applied, which:
+- the output matrix is applied to each channel, which:
     - performs the rotation reversal (this is a difference with _sigmoid_: the latter always completely reverses the rotation, in _agx_, reversal is up to the user)
     - applies the purity boost (just like _sigmoid_)
     - converts the result back into the pipe working space.

 # Further Reading
 For a deep dive into the theory and development behind AgX, the primary resource is the discussion thread on Blender Artists: [Feedback & Development - Filmic - Baby Step to a v2](https://blenderartists.org/t/feedback-development-filmic-baby-step-to-a-v2/1361663/).